 Let us look at a company as an example.
 Sarah works at a company that leases office spaces out to other businesses.
 They have recently put grass in the common break area of the building; however, Sarah has now identified a need: They are going to need a contractor to mow the lawn.

 If we think of Sarah, at this stage she would begin consulting with her department, establish the objectives and receive approval to begin a procurement process.
 Thankfully, her boss agrees, and she can start preparing their approach to market.
+This stage may also include setting the procurement budget.
+A number of organisations publish their budgets, and even publish their forward procurement schedule (otherwise known as a "pipeline").

 1. Open tendering (or "competitive bidding): Bids can be responded to in open competition, the opportunity is publicly available, and anyone can respond.